Facebook Modifications Album:

 This link will take you to pictures and descriptions that are more easily uploaded and discussed.

-LED light strips can be found on Amazon.
-They have a sticky backing, but not enough to damage a wall.
+LED Light Strips: These can be found on Amazon.
+They worked perfectly for our RV because they have an adhesive backing that isn’t strong enough to damage a wall.
+So no screws or nails were required to mount them.
 The lights come with a remote that can change the color to many different options.
 This is a great way to cheaply add accent lighting to your home or RV.
+Also, because they’re LED, they draw very little power.
+So if you’ve been wanting to upgrade the lights in an older RV this is a much cheaper option.

-RV Lock 4.0 – We changed our lock pretty quickly after seeing the youtube videos of how easy it is to break into RVs because they are master keyed.
-The RV Lock 4.0 allows keyless entry, keypad entry, and keyed entry.
-The deadbolt also seems stronger, although that is our novice opinion.
+RV Lock 4.0: We changed our lock quickly after seeing the YouTube videos of how easy it is to break into RVs because they are all master keyed.
+The RV Lock 4.0 allows keyless entry with a key fob, keypad entry, and keyed entry.
+The deadbolt also seems stronger, than the original lock.

-Cam Bolt Lock Replacements.
-We swapped out the cam locks on the compartment doors since they are also master keyed.
+Cam Bolt Lock Replacements: We immediately swapped out the cam locks on the compartment doors since they are also master keyed.
 We ordered a set from Industrial Lock and Hardware.
 We replaced ours with circular locks instead of standard keys.
 The standard RV key that says “CH751” is a master key across all RVs.
-This means that anyone with that key, including dealerships and other RVers, can unlock your compartment.
+This means that anyone with that little silver key, including dealerships and other RVers, can unlock your compartment.
 It is easier for dealers but not very good for the consumer.
-Click in this link to go to their website.

-Fridge and Freezer Remote Thermostats: We chose a two monitor system that will wirelessly report information to the console about high temperatures, low temperatures, and it will even allow you to set alarms in case the fridge or freezer are not working.
-When we purchased our rig we had some battery issues, and to make a long story short, this alerted us to the fridge not turning on because the outlet was not working.
-This likely saved us a lot of money by saving our food.
+Fridge and Freezer Remote Thermostats: We chose a two monitor system that will wirelessly report information to the monitor.The monitor displays the current, high, and low temperatures for each sensor.
+The monitor also displays the temperature of wherever it’s placed.
+It will even allow you to set high and low alarms in case the fridge or freezer are not working properly.
+When we purchased our rig we had some battery issues, and to make a long story short, this alerted us to the fridge not working.
+It more than paid for itself by saving a few hundred dollars of food.

-Puck Lights – That’s what we call them anyways.
-We added push (or remote) lights to cabinets and under sinks that can easily be touched to allow us to see better.
+LED Puck Lights – We added push (or remote) lights to cabinets and under sinks that can easily be touched to allow us to see better.
 In small spaces the shadows are large.
 The tall ceilings also play into this.
 We have more lights than a five bedroom home, but still shadows in corners.

-Amazon Fire – Our TV was downgraded from a Sony 4k UHD we had purchased 10 months ago, to a Jensen 1080p non smart TV.
-The quality change was not that big of a deal, and it was plenty big.
-The worst downside was the loss of our precious Netflix, Hulu, and Amazon Prime apps allowing us to binge into oblivion.
-Amazon Fire allowed us to watch these through our new not so smart TV.
+Amazon Fire – When we moved into the RV our TV was downgraded from a Sony 4k UHD we had purchased just a few months before we decided to go full time, to a Jensen 1080p non smart TV.
+The Sony wouldn’t fit sadly.
+The quality change wasn’t a big deal, but we lost our precious Netflix, Hulu, and Amazon Prime apps that allowed us to binge into oblivion.
+Now, the Fire stick allows us to watch these through our new not so smart TV.
 While traveling we’ve found that some RV Parks will block streaming sights.
-To remedy this, we have to use our phones as hotspots.
-This does use a lot of data, but T-Mobile allows us unlimited data now.
+To remedy this, we just use our phones as hot spots.
+This does use a lot of data, but T-Mobile allows us unlimited data.

 Tire Pressure Monitoring System –Tire Pressure monitoring is extremely important.
 While you are towing large trailers you don’t necessarily feel issues with tires like you would in a car.
-Adding sensors to the tires does not ensure that they will detect a problem.
-You still have to read the manual and know how to maintain these like any other system.
-However, it does reduce the risk of blowouts if programmed properly.
+Adding sensors to the tires ensures that we’ll know if there is a rapid loss of pressure (blowout or flat) and not drive for miles waiting on someone to flag us down after we’ve damaged our trailer.
+Setup and operation are both pretty simple.
+I had them installed and operating in a half hour.
 This system tracks temperature and pressure in real time numbers.
-We opted to go with the TST TM-507 model, mostly because it has capabilities of putting air in the tires without removing the sensor.
+We opted to purchase the TST TM-507 model because you can put air in the tires without removing the sensor and replace the batteries yourself.

 Please Check out RV Mods #2 For More ideas 🙂